 - Dysregulated or fluctuating weight

-If you experience these symptoms, keep reading to learn more about SIBO.
+If you experience these symptoms, keep reading to learn more about small intestine bacterial overgrowth.
 If you don’t experience these symptoms, reading on will help you learn how to prevent developing SIBO.

 Types of SIBO

-The key to tackling SIBO is figuring out which type of SIBO you have – treatment varies from type to type (although it is possible to have more than one type!)
+The key to tackling SIBO is figuring out which type of it you have – treatment varies from type to type (although it is possible to have more than one type!)
 (1).

 Each type of SIBO is classified by the strain of bacteria that invades the small intestine, the symptoms the patient experiences, and the type of gas the bacteria produces (yep, pretty gross).

-There are three types: methane-dominant SIBO, hydrogen-dominant SIBO, and the less common hydrogen-sulfide-dominant SIBO.
+There are three types: methane-dominant, hydrogen-dominant, and the less common hydrogen-sulfide-dominant.
 It’s possible to have more than one type at once (1).

 The most notable difference between the three types of SIBO is the changes in motility that they cause.
 Methane-dominant SIBO usually causes constipation, hydrogen-dominant SIBO usually causes diarrhea, and hydrogen-sulfide-dominant SIBO usually causes a mix of both (1, 2, 3).
 All three cause foul gas.